Published artist in Arches and South Sound Magazine.

-I am classically trained as a hand tools only woodworker and the insight that is gained from the intimate process of coaxing form out of wood with only your hand-tuned chisels and saws is still invaluable to my process.
-Although I do use machines now to help me accomplish longer tasks more efficiently, I carry with me the methodology and philosophy of the artisans of antiquity.
+I apprenticed as a hand tools only woodworker in Washington, and although I do use machines now to help me accomplish longer tasks more efficiently, I carry with me the methodology and philosophy of the ancient artisans which was such a cornerstone of my training.